 The latest technology used to take dental X-rays uses an electronic sensor (instead of X-ray film) to capture and store digital images on a computer.
 It is known as the Digital radiography (digital X-ray).
-Its X-rays can be instantly viewed and enlarged, thereby assisting the dentist and dental hygienist detect problems more easily.
+Its X-rays can be instantly viewed and enlarged, thereby assisting the dentist and dental hygienist to detect problems more easily.
 Traditional X-rays produce a low level of radiation exposure and digital X-rays reduce that already low exposure by 80-90%

 Dental X-rays take a better proactive measure in the preventative, diagnostic tools that provide more authentic information not visible during a regular dental exam.
 Dental practitioners use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.